krakenjs/makara/README.md

 You can override this filename mapping by providing a `formatPath` function to the makara i18n configuration.

 ### What's in a `.properties` file

+The parser for this file format is [spud].

 The format is simple: `key=value` with one message per line encoded as UTF-8.
 Comments are prefixed with `#`.